Fueling that fits!

 I aim to put my clients first by applying a scientific, yet realist approach to nutrition.

-I'm stephanie small, a dietitian and research just trying to make a small difference!
+I'm stephanie small, a dietitian and nutrition Physiologist just trying to make a small difference!

 Hello!